AngelChloe/2-Advanced-CSS-Portfolio/README.md

 ## Author and Acknowledgements

-Created & optimized by University of Utah Coding Bootcamp Student, Cindy Chynoweth
+Created & optimized by University of Utah Coding Bootcamp Student, Cindy Chynoweth.
+Plus a special thanks to Omar!